TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 Services are able to handle sub types.
 Consider the services of type "auth" which perform both the frontend and backend authentication.
 They provide a total of six sub types, each of which can be overridden independently by extensions.
-Then a chain of services may exist, out of which the appropriate "auth" service identified by the subtype will be taken.
+Then a chain of services may exist, out of which the appropriate "auth" service identified also by the subtype "authUserBE" will be taken.

 The base authentification service class (:php:`\TYPO3\CMS\Core\Authentication\AuthenticationService`), which extends